genesiscommunitysuccess/docs/docs/platform-reference/essential-information/system_definitions-latest.md

 Please note that secrets are always provided as `String`

-## Linked properties Support
+## Linked properties support

 :::important

-This is an unreleased feature, supported from version 6.0
+This feature is supported from version 6.0

 :::

-When reading secrets from external systems, the keys to these secrets might not map directly to the required properties in genesis.
-To help with this genesis supports the linking of properties.
-This is supporting in the `global`, `system` and `host` tags.
+When reading secrets from external systems, the keys to these secrets might not map directly to the required properties in Genesis.
+To help with this, the platform supports the linking of properties.

+The links can be applied as tags at `global`,
+`system` or `host` level.

-To create a link use `link`, as per below, where we link `DbHost` to `secret.db.host`:
+To create a link, use `link`, as per below, where we link `DbHost` to `secret.db.host`:

 ```kotlin
 systemDefinition {